 helpers: assets: ['webpack', '--progress', '--colors', '--watch']

-paths.
-This is a meant as a protection against typos.
+fixed syntax and you must adhere to it.
+This is a meant as a protection against

 typos.
 As a consquence, you cannot add a configuration variable

 slot or namespace